ahmedm0913/ECOSYNC/README.md

 ## 🌿 Overview

 **ECOSYNC** is an intelligent AC temperature regulator designed for hotel rooms.
-It dynamically adjusts the air conditioning temperature based on room occupancy — optimizing energy usage without sacrificing guest comfort.
+It dynamically adjusts the air conditioning temperature based on room occupancy, optimising energy usage without compromising guest comfort.

 The system uses a **Keycard Presence Detector (KPD)** to detect guest presence and a paired **Air Conditioner Controller (ACC)** to communicate with the AC unit using IR signals.
-Together, they enable room-level energy conservation in real-time, fully automated.
+Together, they enable room-level energy conservation in real-time, providing fully automated control.

 ---